basakyilmaz1998/jobs.lever.co-app-form-test-automation-project/README.md

 Make sure 'chromedriver.exe' version:127.0.6533.99, compatible with your Chrome browser.<br>
 You can find your current Chrome version under Settings > About Chrome <br>
-Update the path to 'chromedriver.exe' in the value parameter of the property with the key webdriver.chrome.driver located in 'src/test/java/BaseTest.java'
+Update the path to 'chromedriver.exe' in the value parameter of the property with the key 'webdriver.chrome.driver' located in 'src/test/java/BaseTest.java'

+- resumePath

+Make sure that the 'resumePath' variable in the 'src/main/java/FormPage.java' class contains the correct absolute path for the resume.

 ## Test Classes